subhash-ardent/hccc-web/docs/common-practices.md

 ```

 ### Observables naming convention
-* Name observables named with a trailing “$” sign.
+* Name observables with a trailing “$” sign.
 This can be useful when scanning through code and looking for observable values.
 Also, if you want a property to store the most recent value from an observable, it can be convenient to simply use the same name with or without the “$”.
 ```angularjs
   stopwatchValue: number;
   stopwatchValue$: Observable<number>;